FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 14. Push to the branch and Open a new PR by running `make pull-request`

 > [!NOTE]
-> `make run` will run the application locally, and will build and run PostgreSQL container using Docker Compose.
+> `make run` will run the application locally, and will build and run PostgreSQL container using Docker Compose
 > Alternatively, you can run `make run-air` to run the application using Air (live reload)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>